 Rare disease patients are faced with common challenges derived from the rarity of their conditions and aggravated by the low priority given to rare diseases globally.
-Rare diseases are often chronic, progressive, degenerative, and life-threatening.
-They are disabling: the quality of life of patients is often compromised by the lack or loss of autonomy.
+Rare diseases are often chronic, progressive, degenerative, disabling and life-threatening.

 RDI recognises that people living with a rare disease are facing similar challenges irrespective of where they live in the world.
-People living with one of over 6,000 known rare diseases within one of almost 200 countries around the world share a common interest to address their comparable or specific needs.
+The over 300 million people living with one of over 6,000 known rare diseases around the world share a common interest to address their comparable or specific needs.

-Through its work, the hope is that RDI will ensure that people living with a rare disease worldwide and their families will experience better recognition and support, improved health or social services, and overall a better life.
+RDI helps ensure that people living with a rare disease worldwide and their families experience better recognition and support, improved health or social services, and overall a better life.

-RDI’s mission is to be a strong common voice on behalf of people living with a rare disease around the world.
+RDI’s mission is to be a strong common voice for people living with a rare disease around the world.